Hand-Tied Vs Machine-Weft Extensions

 The density of a hand-tied weft is one of its defining features.

-Multiple bundles of hair make up a single row of hair, so each bundle is incredibly lightweight.
+Multiple bundles of hair make up a single row, so each bundle is incredibly lightweight.
 Altogether, a single weft or row of hair will only weigh up to ½ oz.

 Because they’re so light, you can switch up the density of your hair with ease, and without worry that the extensions are causing too much pressure on your natural hair.